tazzaoui/gc/README.md

 ## Basic Algorithm

 1. Initialize all objects with their marked bit cleared
-2. First pass: Traverse and mark all objects reachable from the root set and mark every
+2. First pass: Traverse and mark all objects reachable from the root set
 3. Second pass: Traverse the global list and remove all objects that are not marked

 ## To build